The legacy of the Rinehart decision on arbitration in Australia 4 years later

 Amarzaya Gantumur

-Amarzaya is a Senior Associate at GRT Lawyers with over 14 years of experience in the global legal industry in both civil and common law jurisdictions.
+She has over 14 years of experience in the global legal industry in both civil and common law jurisdictions.
 She has acted as counsel in numerous complex corporate and commercial transactions, and litigation matters, including cross border litigation and international commercial arbitration.

 Senior Associate